 1 teaspoon baking soda

-1 cup walnuts, chopped + extra to top muffins before baking, if desired
+1 cup unsalted walnuts, chopped + extra to top muffins before baking, if desired

 *how to pack brown sugar: spoon the brown sugar into a measuring cup.
 With the back of a spoon, press down the brown sugar.
 Spoon more brown sugar into the measuring cup, and pack down again with a spoon.
 Repeat the process until the measuring cup is full of brown sugar.